About HexBot

 HexBot uses a two-tier module system.
 Core modules are always loaded and provide the bot’s foundational services — the IRC bridge, dispatcher, permission engine, channel state, and database.
 Plugins are isolated, hot-reloadable units that register event binds against the dispatcher and never depend on each other.

-The bind system is the heart of the bot.
 Plugins call bind(type, flags, mask, handler) to subscribe to IRC events.
 The dispatcher matches incoming events against all registered binds, checks permissions, and calls handlers in registration order.